Iaryan-21/iaryan-21.github.io/_pages/about.md

   - /about.html
 ---

-Incoming Ph.D. student in Mathematical Statistics at the [University of Maryland, College Park](https://stat.umd.edu/grad-home/phd-in-statistics.html).
-I currently work as a Generative AI Researcher within the [Multimedia Information Group](https://www.nist.gov/itl/iad/mig) at the National Institute of Standards and Technology (NIST), U.S.DOC.
-My foundation includes a Master's in Robotics from the [Maryland Robotics Center](https://robotics.umd.edu) and a Bachelor's in Electronics and Communication Engineering from [VIT, Vellore](https://vit.ac.in).
+I am a Ph.D. student in Mathematical Statistics at the [University of Maryland, College Park](https://stat.umd.edu/grad-home/phd-in-statistics.html).
+I am advised by [Dr. Lizhen Lin](https://blog.umd.edu/lizhen01/).
+I have previously worked as a Generative AI Engineer and developer at the [Multimedia Information Group](https://www.nist.gov/itl/iad/mig) , at NIST, US DOC through the PREP program.
+I am interested in geometric deep learning, analysis of high dimensionsla data, graph strcuture data processing and applied statistics.

-Please feel free to contact me (amishr17 [at] umd [dot] edu) if you want to talk about research and collaborate.
+I am available at (amishr17 [at] umd [dot] edu) to talk about research and collaborate.

 ---